ipld/specs/block-layer/content-addressable-archives.md

 ### Indexing and Seeking Reads

 The CAR format contains no internal indexing, any indexing must be stored externally to a CAR.
 However, such indexing is possible and makes seeking reads practical.
-An index storing byte offset (of section start or block data start) and length (of section or block data), keyed by CID, will enable a single block read by seeking to the offset and reading the block data.
+An index storing byte offset (of Section start or block data start) and length (of Section or block data), keyed by CID, will enable a single block read by seeking to the offset and reading the block data.
 The format of any such index is not specified here and is left up to CAR format parsing implementations.

 ### Padding

 The CAR format contains no specified means of padding to achieve specific total archive sizes or internal byte offset alignment of block data.
 Because it is not a requirement that each block be part of a coherent DAG under one of the roots of the CAR, dummy block entries may be used to achieve padding.
 Such padding should also account for the size of the length-prefix varint and the CID for a section.
 All sections must be valid and dummy entries should still decode to valid IPLD blocks.

-### Duplicate Blocks

-The possibility of duplicate blocks in a single CAR (such as for padding) is currently not specified.

 ## Implementations